A Level – Drama & Theatre

 Section A: Live Theatre Performance Evaluation

 Section B: Page to Stage-Realisation of a Performance Text

 Students have four lessons a week that combine practical classes with academic theoretical lessons.
 Extracurricular rehearsal time is required in addition to regularly timetabled lessons.

-Students must attend professional theatre performances and are required to perform at public events.
-In addition, students have the opportunity to participate in the College productions; complete LAMDA acting exams; gain experience operating sound and lighting equipment; participate in workshops with professional theatre companies.
+Students must attend professional theatre performances.
+In addition, students have the opportunity to participate in the College productions; gain experience operating sound and lighting equipment; and participate in workshops with professional theatre companies.

-The Drama & Theatre Studies Department at Wyke Sixth Form College
+The Drama & Theatre Department at Wyke Sixth Form College

 What can I do now that would help prepare me for this course?